jinalpatel29/belt_reviewer/README.md

 Django application where logged in users can view and add book reviews.
 A user should also be able to delete his/her own reviews.

-I have created four models User, Author , Book with one to Many relationship with Author table, Review model has two relationship one to many with User and Book.
+I have created four models User, Author , Book with one to Many relationship with Author, Review model has two relationship one to many with User and Book.

 - Login and Registration page